HacKanCuBa/blake2signer/README.md

 This module provides three classes:

 * `Blake2SerializerSigner`: a signer class that handles data serialization, compression and encoding along with signing and timestamped signing (using internally the other ones).
-* `Blake2Signer`: a signer class that simply salts, signs and verifies signed data as bytes.
+* `Blake2Signer`: a signer class that simply salts, signs and verifies signed data as bytes or string.
-* `Blake2TimestampSigner`: a signer class that simply salts, signs and verifies signed timestamped data as bytes.
+* `Blake2TimestampSigner`: a signer class that simply salts, signs and verifies signed timestamped data as bytes or string.

 **You should generally go for Blake2SerializerSigner**, given that it's the most versatile of the three.